Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor
 By Raphaël BOICHOT, February 2022.
 Last major update: 2022-03-09.

-**A set of codes to address the Mitsubishi M64282FP artificial retina with an Arduino Uno and a simple GNU Octave image converter.**
+**A set of codes to bit bang the Mitsubishi M64282FP artificial retina with an Arduino Uno and a simple GNU Octave image converter.**

 There has been many previous attempts to interface this sensor out of a Game Boy Camera.
 The most famous is an [AVR/Arduino port](https://github.com/shimniok/avr-gameboy-cam) which have been coupled with a [java interface](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html) or a [TI Calculator](https://www.cemetech.net/projects/item.php?id=54).
 However, these projects use the same obsolete code originating from the [initial 2005 project](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) as main engine.
 And everyone knows that dinosaurs were still alive in 2005 to tell how old this code is.